mimi-fOlle/holbertonschool-validation/module3_task3/DEPLOY.md

 - To veryfy is the go-hugo wesite is runnig correctly run the command: `hugo server`
 - Check it out on local host `http://localhost:1313`

+### Releases

+New release is created with the awesome-website.zip archive, pointing to the tag 1.0.0